ahmed-tasaly/Sunset-Hadith-Market/README.md

 ![](https://i.ibb.co/hs8Z57C/Purple-Modern-App-Instagram-Ad.png)
 # Overview 🕌
-An interactive app that lets users discover videos, set wallpaper Images, download and reading books.
+An interactive islamic app that lets users discover Biography of the Prophet Muhammed, Watch videos, set wallpaper Images, download and reading books.

 * most of Hadiths got from internet and paper books.
 * more than 49 hadith.